Shoulder Bursitis and Impingement

 What is Shoulder Bursitis?

+Shoulder bursitis is very common.
 The subacromial bursa is a fluid filled sac that cushions and reduces friction in the space between the rotator cuff tendon of the shoulder and the acromion process of the scapula (see picture).
 When you raise your arm above your head this bursa and the rotator cuff tendon can become pinched between the humeral head (ball of the shoulder joint) and acromion.
 If done repetitively, this can cause swelling and pain within the bursa and the rotator cuff, a condition known as shoulder bursitis or impingement syndrome.

-What are the signs of Shoulder Bursitis AND Impingement?
+What Are the Signs of Shoulder Bursitis and Impingement?

 Pain with overhead activity is the classic sign of shoulder bursitis/impingement, but one may also experience pain when lifting objects, sleeping on the affected shoulder, or pain that begins in the shoulder and radiates partway down the arm.

-What Causes Shoulder Bursitis/Impingement?
+What Causes Shoulder Bursitis and Impingement?

 There are many possible causes to Shoulder Bursitis/Impingement, but the classic cause is repetitive overhead activity such as painting a ceiling or sports such as tennis, swimming or volleyball.
 But in many cases there is no true cause, and the symptoms come about gradually from regular wear and tear.
 Genetics likely play a role and anatomical variations in the shape of the shoulder or the presence of a bone spur under the acromion can lead to this problem.